 Figure 5.
-Market annuity rates, $AR_J(t, 65, 65, \frac{2}{3})$, available for a single premium of £50,000 from nine U.K. insurers from the middle of 2002 (t = 2002.5) to November 2004, level, joint-life annuity payable to male and female lives both aged 65 for 5 years guaranteed, reducing to two-thirds on the first death.
-Source: data compiled by Aviva and provided through AFPen
+Market annuity rates, $AR_J(t, 65, 65, \frac{2}{3})$, available for a single premium of £50,000 from nine U.K. insurers from the middle of 2002 (t = 2002.5) to November 2004; level, joint-life annuity payable to male and female lives both aged 65 for five years guaranteed, reducing to two-thirds on the first death can be seen to move in and out of the market.
+For example, an insurer might move to less competitive prices if, in a given year, it has reached its target for new annuity business.
+Such targets might exist within insurers which aim to keep a balance between annuity and term-assurance business.